-Welcome to the Evaluation of Aquatic Animals for Detection of Reportable Diseases and Pathogens module.
+Welcome to Module 14: Evaluation of Aquatic Animals for Detection of Reportable Diseases and Pathogens.

-Infection with reportable pathogens and diseases not only impacts aquatic animal health but can have implications for trade and transport of aquatic animals regionally, nationally, and internationally.
-As an accredited veterinarian, you may encounter reportable diseases during facility inspections, health certifications, outbreak investigations, surveillance activities and project monitoring.
+Infection with reportable pathogens and diseases not only impacts aquatic animal health but also can have implications for trade and transport of aquatic animals regionally, nationally, and internationally.
+As an accredited veterinarian, you may encounter reportable diseases during facility inspections, health certifications, surveillance activities, project monitoring, and outbreak investigations.

 Upon completion of this module, you will be able to

-- Access lists of aquatic animal diseases that are reportable to Federal, State, or international governments;
+- access lists of aquatic animal diseases that are reportable to International, Federal, State, Territorial, or Tribal governments;

-- Identify common signs of illness and disease in aquatic animal species, specific to finfish, mollusk and crustaceans;
+- identify common signs of illness and disease in aquatic animal species;

-- Access appropriate diagnostic requirements, and understand the importance of collecting appropriate samples for diagnostic testing; and
+- understand the importance of collecting appropriate samples for diagnostic testing; and

 - understand a general overview of the terms surveillance, monitoring, zoning, and compartmentalization.